MarkusRabe/cadet/README.md

 ## Installing CADET

-CADET comes with no requirements but those included in the package and it can be built with both clang and gcc.
+CADET can be built from source with both clang and gcc.
+You can find pre-built binaries of CADET for Linux and OSX.
 The testing scripts require Python 2.7.

 To compile the solver type: